iam-mahi07/K8s-end-to-end-project-on-EKS/README.md

 # Step:4 Installation of AWS Load Balancer Controller

-We create an ALB Ingress controller, which reads the Ingress resource and it’ll create an Application Load Balancer to access the application with an address and just creating ALB is of no use.
-So, it’ll also configure entire load balancer with target groups, ports etc and everything is taken care by the Ingress Controller only.
+💡 This step creates an Ingress controller ( you can call it as AWS Load Balancer Controller or ALB controller) that reads/watches the Ingress resource and creates an Application Load Balancer (address) through which we can access the application and, creating an Ingress would be of no use without an Ingress controller.
+The target groups, listeners and rules, security groups and everything that's required for the load balancer is taken care by the Ingress Controller itself.

-Before executing the helm commands to install ALB controller, first install helm on windows to perform the helm commands.
+📌 NOTE: Before executing the helm commands to install ALB controller, first install helm on windows to perform the helm commands.

 Reference for Helm download: https://helm.sh/docs/intro/install/#from-the-binary-releases